stakemix/SolanaValidatorGuide/SolanaValidatorInstall.md

 - introduction to linux
 - su, sudo, mkdir, top, tail, export, echo
 - vi or nano editor
+- Do not use root to login to your server.
+Please setup an admin user.
+In ubuntu images you will find ubuntu user already enabled.

 ## Lets first update your server & Install a firewall
 ( More detailed instructions for securing your server are in the [security guide](SecureYourValidator.md) soon.)